 4. GanttPRO

 GanttPRO is a popular online project management tool that the Waterfall development team can use to keep the planning simple.
 The programming team and customers can easily engage using this framework.
 It enables splitting the projects into different tasks, subtasks, and groups of milestones.
-Besides, one can also organize and schedule the tasks.
+Besides, one can also organize and schedule tasks.
 Creating a Gantt chart timeline becomes easy with this tool.

 3. What are the Differences Between Agile vs Waterfall?

-Agile Methodology Waterfall Methodology
+Parameters | Agile Methodology | Waterfall Methodology |

-When the scope of the project is unknown and the changes can come anytime during the development process, software engineers prefer to use the Agile model.
-When the project comes with a well-defined definition of scope that has no room for any type of changes while developing the software, the developers opt for the Waterfall model.
+Project Scope | When the scope of the project is unknown and the changes can come at any time during the development process, software engineers prefer to use the Agile model. | When the project comes with a well-defined scope with no room for any type of changes during software development, you have to opt for the Waterfall model. |

-The Agile method encourages the synchronization of the team members at every stage of the development process and it also includes clients in the decision-making.
-The Waterfall method doesn’t require the team members to continuously coordinate with each other and neither does it involve the clients while making development decisions.
+Team Collaboration | The Agile method encourages the synchronization of the team members at every stage of the development process and it also includes clients in the decision-making. | The Waterfall method doesn’t require the team members to continuously coordinate with each other and neither does it involve the clients while making development decisions. |

-The Agile methodology follows quite a flexible approach that allows changes in the project requirements even after the initial stage.
-The Waterfall methodology works on the principles that do not allow any type of changes after the development of the project starts.
+Flexibility | The Agile methodology follows quite a flexible approach that allows changes in the project requirements even after the initial stage. | The Waterfall methodology works on the principles that do not allow any type of changes after the development of the project starts. |

-In Agile, the team members are interchangeable which leads to a faster work process.
-And as the entire team handles the project in Agile, the project manager is not required.
-In Waterfall, the software development process is straightforward which makes the role of project manager very important.
+Project manager | In Agile, the team members are interchangeable, which can lead to a faster work process.
+As the entire team handles the project in Agile, the project manager is not required. | In Waterfall, the software development process is straightforward which makes the role of project manager very important. |

-Agile follows a mindset where the product satisfies the requirements of the customers and changes itself accordingly.
-Waterfall follows a project mindset and forces the programmers to focus on the completion of the project with a pre-defined goal.
+Mindset | Agile follows a mindset where the product satisfies the requirements of the customers and changes itself accordingly. | Waterfall follows a project mindset and forces the programmers to focus on the completion of the project with a pre-defined goal. |

-In Agile methodology, the product owner prepares the requirements by collaborating with the team on a daily basis.
-In Waterfall methodology, the project requirements are created at the very beginning with the help of business analysis.
+Requirement Analysis | In Agile methodology, the product owner prepares the requirements by collaborating with the team daily. | In Waterfall methodology, the project requirements are created at the very beginning with the help of business analysis. |

-Agile follows an iterative approach which creates repetitive use of the phases like planning, developing, prototyping, and more.
-Waterfall follows a sequential approach which makes it use all the project development phases only once.
+Approach | Agile follows an iterative approach which creates repetitive use of the phases like planning, developing, prototyping, and more. | Waterfall follows a sequential approach which makes it use all the project development phases only once. |

-4. Hybrid Approach: How Both Agile and Waterfall can Work Together?
+4. Hybrid Approach: How Both Agile and Waterfall Can Work Together?

 5. How to Choose the Right Framework For Your Business?

-In order to choose the right framework for your business, here are some of the steps a business organization must follow:
+To choose the right framework for your business, here are some of the steps a business organization must follow:

-• First of all, evaluate the project requirements and the team dynamics.
+- First of all, evaluate the project requirements and the team dynamics.

-• Then consider factors like the scope of the project, the time required to develop it, and the budget.
+- Then consider factors like the scope of the project, the time required to develop it, and the budget.

-• Then align the customer needs and business requirements.
+- Then align the customer needs and business requirements.

 Once all these things are done, you will be able to figure out which framework suits the project as per the requirement choices.